How long do you need to plan a wedding? Can you even plan a wedding in 6 months or less? Absolutely!

 When planning a wedding in six months there are a few things that may not make the cut, and one we’d recommend skipping is engagement photo Save the Dates.
 Since most photographers will take between 3-6 weeks to edit and return photos after your session, it can be difficult to get them out in time.
 Instead, opt for a design from a stationer or a website like Minted, and make sure your friends and family have plenty of time to get your wedding day on their calendar.

 Send out your Save The Dates.

-With 5 months left until wedding day, you should prioritize vendors that book up the fastest and furthest in advance.
+With 5 months left until your wedding day, you should prioritize vendors that book up the fastest and furthest in advance.
 In our experience, this is usually photographers and caterers.
 Once you have your venue booked and your wedding date set you should make these two vendors your main focus.
-If you have your eye on someone specific, reach out and make plans as soon as possible!
+If you have your eye on someone specific, reach out as soon as possible!
 This is another reason why we recommend that couples working on a short deadline opt to get married on a day other than Saturday - vendors are far more likely to have availability.

 4 Months Away:

 At the 4-month mark, you’ll want to finish hiring all of the vendors you need for your wedding day.
 This can include your officiant, DJ, coordinator, makeup, florist, and anyone else you might want.
 Once you have your vendors handled you can sigh a big breath of relief – this is by far the trickiest part of wedding planning.

 This is also the time when you’ll want to make sure that you reach out to anyone you want involved in your wedding party!
 Reach out to your friends and family that you’d like to participate, whether you ask them in person or gift them with a proposal box.
 For those who say yes, you’ll want to decide what you’d like them to wear, and give them plenty of time to order and get alterations.

 3 Months Away:

 Order wedding invitations.